African American Visual Artists Guild

 The Dayton Visual Arts Center (DVAC) is Dayton’s community art center.
 DVAC presents exhibitions and public programs focusing on local and national artists.
 It advances the area’s rich arts and cultural profile by providing local artists with a professional gallery to show work, hone skills, and gain access to the larger art world, and also by providing the community with a place to see and learn about contemporary art and meet artists.
 At its core, DVAC provides art for the community and a community for artists.

 Gallery Saint John

 Dayton • 937-320-5405

-Gallery Saint John is a nonprofit gallery that exhibits art works done by members of the Society of Mary and their acquaintances in the Dayton community, as well as nature preserve displays and works from the collection of the Marian Library of the University of Dayton.
+Gallery Saint John is a nonprofit gallery that exhibits art works done by members of the Society of Mary and their acquaintances in the Dayton community, as well as works from the collection of the Marian Library of the University of Dayton.
 Nine shows are held each year in addition to workshops in design, ceramics, drawing, painting, and photography techniques.facebook_account

 Hartman Rock Garden